themillhousegroup/sausagefactory/README.md

     case class IterablesOfCaseClass (foo: Set[Basic], bar: Seq[Basic], baz: List[Basic])

     case class MapOfCaseClass (foo: Map[String, Basic], bar: Map[Int, Basic])
 ```
+The above are just simple examples; Your case classes can be as deeply-nested as you like - Sausagefactory will recurse down as far as needed to instantiate nested objects.

 ## I have special needs!
 Don't we all.
 If you need to perform some additional adjustment/casting/conversion during the sausage-making process (that you don't think would benefit anyone else with a [pull request](https://github.com/themillhousegroup/sausagefactory/pulls)!), there is an extension-point